espressif/esp-idf/examples/ethernet/eth2ap/README.md

 ### Build and Flash

-To build and flash the example, enter `make -j4 flash monitor` if you are using GNU Make based build system or enter `idf.py build flash monitor` if you are using CMake based build system.
+To build and flash the example, enter `idf.py -p PORT flash monitor`.

 (To exit the serial monitor, type ``Ctrl-]``.)